 Mary has what’s called chordoma cancer.
 It literally happens in one person per million each year, and chordoma’s have the strangest cause I’ve ever heard of.
 When human beings are growing in their mother’s womb, tiny, flexible guides called notochords develop as a pattern along which the spine will eventually form.
 Normally these notochords disappear just before or after birth.
 But when they don’t disappear notochords can sometimes trigger chordoma cancer.
 How often, or what the mechanism is, no one knows.

 On the plus side, chordomas are typically slow growing.
-18 months before her diagnosis in the spring, Mary had a neck X-ray because of extreme neck pain that kept her sleeping in a chair for 6 weeks, unable to lie down.
+18 months before her diagnosis this past spring, Mary had a neck X-ray because of extreme neck pain that kept her sleeping in a chair for 6 weeks, unable to lie down.
 That incident may have been because of the chordoma or maybe not.
 The old X-ray was instructive, though.
 While none of the radiologists or doctors who examined the X-ray at the time when neck pain was the issue spotted the tumour and decayed vertebrae.
-But the surgeon at the bedside in Toronto spotted it right away when I showed him the image after he lamented that “it would be nice if we had some benchmark imaging.”
+But the surgeon who would remove the cancer in a few days spotted it right away when I showed him the old image after he lamented that “it would be nice if we had some benchmark imaging.”
 That old X-ray on my laptop served as a useful tool, showing us that the tumour hadn’t grown appreciably over the last 18 months.
 A little good news.

 The thing about chordomas is that since they’re so rare, it’s not at the leading edge of research.
 Clearly Mary needed to have the tumour removed, and also to have her top four vertebrae fused because of the decay of C2 (that’s the second vertebrae from the top).
 Chemotherapy does not work with chordomas, we’re told, and radiation is the only recommended followup procedure from mainstream medicine.
 More on this later.